-Issues Interventions Rationale Designated Departments Intervention Duration Lack of Business Ecosystem for women Entrepreneurs The successful idea of establishment of Women business development Center(s) should be re-implemented to encourage Women Entrepreneurships.
+Issues Interventions Rationale Designated Departments Intervention Duration Lack of Business Ecosystem for Women Entrepreneurs The successful idea of establishment of Women business development Center(s) should be re-implemented to encourage Women Entrepreneurship.
 The proposed interventions will enable women to conduct their business activities in a secure environment.
-This will lead to maximum participation of WEs in economic activities.
+This will ensure maximum participation of WEs in economic activities.
 SMEDA, Industries Department Govt. of KP Medium Term

 Implementa- tion of already allocated 5% quota of WEs in economic zones.
-Lack of entrepreneurial skills as per international standards.
-To scale-up small women owned businesses and make it internationally competitive, WEs should be trained and equipped with modern business techniques and international standards.
-International exposure and trainings opportunities will enable WEs to explore new products & markets, standardize their business practices and procedures.
-SMEDA, Federal & Provincial Governments, and Donor's agencies.
-Medium Term Lack of Customized Grants & Loan Programs Subsidies loans, micro level grants, equity-based financing schemes should be introduced for Wes.
-Such schemes will ensure financial inclusion of women and will encourage the SMEs development in the region.
+Lack of entrepreneurial skills as per international standards To scale-up small women owned businesses and make it internationally competitive, WEs should be trained and equipped with modern business techniques and international standards.
+International exposure visits and training opportunities will enable WEs to explore new products & markets, standardize their business practices and procedures.
+SMEDA, Federal & Provincial Government, and Donor's agencies.
+Medium Term Lack of Customized Grants & Loan Programs Subsidized loans, micro level grants, equity-based financing schemes should be introduced for Wes.
+Such schemes will ensure financial inclusion of women and will lead to economic prosperity of the region.
 SMEDA, State Bank, Commercial Banks Medium-Term Lack of Women Representation at policy making forums Taking women entrepreneurs on board in all the relevant boards and policy making forums of the Government.
-This will highlight women relevant issues at policy level which in turn will give rise to more practicable policies.
-Federal and Provincial Governments, Chamber of Commerce and Business Associations Medium-Term
+This will highlight women relevant issues at policy level which in turn will give rise to more gender specific policies.
+Federal and Provincial Government, Chamber of Commerce and Business Associations Medium-Term